gramener/gramex/gramex/apps/guide/auth/README.md

 columns of the table map to the `user` and `password` query arguments.

 The password supports optional encryption.
-Before the password is compared with the database, it is encrypted using the provided function.
-You can also use client-side (JavaScript) instead, and disable this.
+Before the password is compared with the database, it is transformed via the `function:` provided.
+This function has access to 2 pre-defined variables:

+1. `handler`: the Handler object
+1. `content`: the user-provided password

 If user login fails multiple times, the response is delayed to slow down password guessing attacks.